 By using ISR and caching effectively, you minimize unnecessary recomputations while keeping data fresh for users.

-SEO Optimization with Next.js
+SEO Optimization with modern web applications

-Next.js provides built-in SEO advantages thanks to SSR and metadata management.
+modern web applications provides built-in SEO advantages thanks to SSR and metadata management.
 To make the most of it:

 - Use the new

-metadataAPI in the App Router to define titles, descriptions, and Open Graph tags. - Generate structured data with JSON-LD for rich snippets.
+metadataintegration in the App Router to define titles, descriptions, and Open Graph tags. - Generate structured data with JSON-LD for rich snippets.

 - Optimize routing with clean, semantic URLs and proper canonical tags.